Here at SAMS we have boats up to MCA standards to enable us to complete marine science around the local area.

-Nowadays, a small fleet of research vessels provide our scientists and students with direct access to the range of oceanographic environments on our door step: from sea lochs, the Firth of Lorne and Sound of Mull, the Inner and Outer Hebrides, sites in the Clyde to the continental shelf and deep waters beyond.
+Nowadays, a small fleet of research vessels provide our scientists, students and visitors with direct access to the range of oceanographic environments on our door step: from sea lochs, the Firth of Lorne to the Sound of Mull.

-SAMS operates two research vessels, the larger RV Calanus and the RV Seòl Mara which are moored at their dedicated pontoon adjacent to the Institute.
+SAMS operates two research vessels, the larger RV Calanus and the RV Seòl Mara, which are moored next to Dunstaffnage Castle (and next to SAMS).
 Both vessels - as well as a range of equipment and services - are available for charter.
-We can offer anchorage facilities for small to medium-sized vessels in the neighbouring Dunstaffnage Bay.

-Calanus and Seòl Mara are capable of deploying a range of sampling gear for hydrographic, biological and chemical parameters including sediment corers, dredges, CTD, water samplers, towed samplers and acoustic devices as well as more specialised equipment.
-Calanus is equipped with multibeam sonar and side-scan and video technology for seafloor investigations.
+Calanus and Seòl Mara are capable of deploying a range of sampling gear for hydrographic, biological and chemical parameters.

-The vessels are operated by an experienced crew capable of deploying the technology and supporting sampling, diving and instrumentation.
+The vessels are operated by a crew capable of deploying the technology and supporting sampling and instrumentation.

 For commercial customers we can complete bespoke project packages to include data collection, analysis and report writing.

 SRSL team for quotes and charter bookings: email@example.com or T: +44 (0) 1631 559 470

 Ships' Operations Manager for technical enquiries: Sarah Reed (for boat enquiries use Email firstname.lastname@example.org)